umccr/htsget-rs/htsget-config/README.md

 In this example, the tickets will appear as `https://example.com/<id>`.
 This is useful to arbitrarily route tickets to DNS-resolvable requests, for example, inside a docker container.

-> [!NOTE]
-> For S3 locations, the bucket is not included in the request to htsget-rs.
-To include the bucket as well,
-> see deriving the bucket from the first capture group in [advanced config](#bucket).

-> [!IMPORTANT]
-> Some parts of htsget-rs require extra feature flags for conditional compilation, that's why the examples specify
-> using `--all-features`.
-Notably, `--features aws` enables the `S3` location type, and `--features url`
-> enabled the remote HTTP server location type.
-If using a subset of features, for example S3 locations only, then
-> a single feature can be enabled instead of using `--all-features`.

 ### Server config